Division of International Studies

 Diploma Policy

-The degree may be conferred as either a Master of International Studies or a Master of Science.
+Depending on the program, degrees may be conferred as either Master of International Studies or Master of Philosophy.

-The student must possess practical foreign language skills, have a strong interest in various issues in international society and different cultures, and conduct education and research mainly in the fields related to international studies or Japanese culture.
+Students must possess practical foreign language skills, have a strong interest in global issues and diverse cultures, and conduct education and research primarily in areas related to international studies or Japanese culture.

 (2) Master (Philosophy)

-Students who wish to conduct interdisciplinary and complex research related to each of the above-mentioned courses but closely related to other specific fields of specialization must complete courses in sociology, economics, linguistics, psychology, etc. in other departments under the guidance of an academic advisor to make this possible and conduct interdisciplinary education and research.
-The student must acquire the prescribed number of credits and pass the master’s thesis review or the doctoral thesis research basic skills review (QE system).
+Students wishing to conduct interdisciplinary research that connects the above fields with other specializations must complete courses in sociology, economics, linguistics, psychology, and other relevant disciplines under the guidance of an academic advisor.
+They must also engage in interdisciplinary education and research, earn the prescribed number of credits, and pass an assessment of the basic skills required for master’s thesis or doctoral research (QE system).